 - Former member of the board of directors of Amnesty International USA

-- All Necessary Measures?: Reconciling International Legal Regimes Governing Peace and Security and the Protection of Persons in the Realm of Counter-terrorism, in Counter-Terrorism Strategies, Human Rights and International Law: Meeting the Challenges, Larissa van den Herik and Nico Schrijver eds., Cambridge University Press, forthcoming 2012
+- All Necessary Measures?: Reconciling International Legal Regimes Governing Peace and Security and the Protection of Persons in the Realm of Counter-terrorism, in Counter-Terrorism Strategies, Human Rights and International Law: Meeting the Challenges, Larissa van den Herik and Nico Schrijver eds., Cambridge University Press, 2013

 - Productive Tensions?: Women’s Rights NGOs, the “Mainstream” Human Rights Movement, and International Law-Making, in Non-State Actors, Soft Law and Protective Regimes, Cecilia M. Bailliet ed., Cambridge University Press, 2012

 - Toward A More ‘Courageous Politics’: Talking about Muslim fundamentalism in the West in Women Living Under Muslim Laws (WLUML) , Dossier 30-31, The Struggle for Secularism in Europe and North America 257-268 (July 2011)

 - The Paradoxical Feminist Quest for Remedy: A Case Study of Jane Doe v.
 Islamic Salvation Front and Anwar Haddam, 11 Int’l Crim.
 L. Rev. 579-587 (2011).

 - Remembering the Other’s Others: Theorizing the Approach of International Law to Muslim Fundamentalism, 41 Colum.
 Hum.
 Rts.
 L. Rev. 335-398 (2010).